Delwara: Battle of Bhutalghati

-Delwara after Deora Chauhans
+Under Jhala Rajputs

 Later, in the 15th century, the Kingdom of Mewar was divided into 16 first grade thikanas or districts.
 Delwara was one of the 16 Rajwadas, along with Badi Sadri and Gogunda.
 Delwara has been ruled by Jhala Rajputs from the 15th century onwards.
-The ancestor of the Jhala family was Raj Sahib Raidharji Vogohoji of Dhrangadhara (Halvad), son of Harpal Makwana.
-During the reign of Maharana Raimal (1473–1509), Ajoji (Ajja Singh Jhala) the deposed son of Raj Sahib Raidharji, along with his brother Sajoji (Sajja Singh Jhala) came to Mewar.
+The ancestor of the Jhala family was Raj Sahib Raidharji Vogohoji of Dhrangadhara (Halvad), descendant of Harpaldeva.
+During the reign of Maharana Raimal (1473–1509), Ajoji (Ajay Singh Jhala) the deposed son of Raj Sahib Raidharji, along with his brother Sajoji (Sajay Singh Jhala) came to Mewar.
 Jhalas performed meritorious service in Mewar.
-Later the Maharana granted the Jagir of Delwara to Kunwar Sajja and that of Bari Sadri to Kunwar Ajja Singh and were granted the title of Raj Rana.
+Later the Maharana granted the Jagir of Delwara to Kunwar Sajja and that of Bari Sadri to Kunwar Ajay Singh and were granted the title of Raj Rana.

 Ajja fought alongside Maharana Sangram Singh I (1509–1527) against Babur in 1527 at the Battle of Khanwa.
 When Maharana Sangram Singh (Rana Sanga) was wounded on the battlefield, Ajja donned the Maharana's tunic, which kept the Mewar army together but proved fatal for Raj Rana Ajja, who died in the battle.
 As many as 7 generations of the Jhala family had been sacrificing their lives for the Maharanas of Mewar.

-Who ruled Delwara after Deora Chauhans left in the 14th century till Jhalas came in the 15th century?
-There is an inscription plate of 1975, that Ashapura Temple at Berwas (near Debari) was built by Raja Munjerao Deora of Girva in 1528.
-Who were the ancestors of Munjerao?
-Were they descendants of Raja Sagar?
-It is yet to be researched and established.